 - From 2012 to 2018, funding and day-to-day management of school feeding activities transferred from WFP to the Government in 11 districts, building on enhanced national capacities and ownership. - WFP provided policy advice and technical assistance to the Government to design and formulate its first-ever National School Meals Policy.
 WFP ensured the policy is nutrition-sensitive.
 This policy was approved in 2019. - Since 2020, WFP has assisted the Government to assess and adapt the programme to COVID-19 shocks, especially with the suspension of classroom learning.
 WFP provided technical support to the Government to develop home delivery guidelines, which enabled athome distributions across the 104 subdistricts from May 2020, and to resume in-classroom school feeding from September 2021 when schools reopened.
-Through its partner, Room to Read, WFP assisted in the adaptation of several classroom resources for at-home use to support ongoing learning during school closures. - WFP continues to support the management and implementing the school feeding programme in ten subdistricts, reaching a total of 166,000 Bangladeshi children.
-In Bandarban, WFP supports approximately 41,000 children per month in five sub-districts.
-In Cox's Bazar, WFP supports an average of 197,000 Rohingya children in camp learning centres each month as well as 125,000 Bangladeshi students at primary schools in five sub-districts in the surrounding community.
+Through its partner, Room to Read, WFP assisted in the adaptation of several classroom resources for at-home use to support ongoing learning during school closures. - WFP continues to support the management and implementation of the school feeding programme in three subdistricts of Cox's Bazar.
+In Ukhiya, Teknaf and Kutubdia, WFP reaches 60,600 Bangladeshi children at primary schools each month, along with 252,000 Rohingya children in camp learning centres in Ukhiya and Teknaf, and 9,300 refugee children in 28 schools on Bhasan Char.
+Under the previous iteration of the national school feeding programme, WFP also supported some 40,300 children per month in five sub-districts of Bandarban, along with a further 55,400

-Implementation in eight sub-districts is funded by the Government of Bangladesh through an annual contribution US\$ 4.5 million.
-In the remaining two sub-districts, Ukhiya and Kutubdia (both located in Cox's Bazar district), the programme is supported by a US\$ 19 million award for 2021-2023 from the McGovern-Dole International Food for Education and Child Nutrition Program.
-The program, funded by the U.S. Department of Agriculture, enables WFP to provide technical assistance to the Government in managing its national school feeding programme, which serves almost 3 million Bangladeshi schoolchildren across the country.
-In November, WFP launched its School Feeding Programme for refugees on Bhasan Char.
+Bangladeshi schoolchildren in two more Cox's Bazar sub-districts through an annual Government of Bangladesh contribution of US\$ 4 million.

+In Ukhiya and Kutubdia (Cox's Bazar district), school feeding is supported by a US\$ 19 million award for 2021 -2023 from the McGovern-Dole International Food for Education and Child Nutrition Program.
+The program, funded by the U.S. Department of Agriculture adds complementary literacy and nutrition support, and capacity building of teachers of the schools.
+It also enables WFP to provide technical assistance to the Government in managing its national school feeding programme, which serves almost 3 million Bangladeshi schoolchildren across the country.